2024 MundoTenis Open – Doubles

 Maja Chwalińska and Laura Pigossi won the title, defeating Nicole Fossa Huergo and Valeriya Strakhova 7–6^{(7–3)}, 6–3 in the final.
+Although this tournament was played on outdoor clay courts, the doubles final was played in an indoor clay court due to rain.
+Pigossi was the first Brazilian to win a trophy in this tournament.
+Chwalińska was the first player to win both singles and doubles in the tournament's history.

 Sara Errani and Léolia Jeanjean were the reigning champions, but Errani did not participate this year.
 Jeanjean partnered Ekaterine Gorgodze, but lost in the quarterfinals to Ingrid Martins and Despina Papamichail.

-Although this tournament is played on outdoor clay courts, the doubles final was played in an indoor clay court due to rain.
-Pigossi was the first Brazilian to win a trophy in this tournament.
-Chwalińska was the first to win both singles and doubles in the tournament's history.